Representing Clients Nationwide

 If you, or a loved one, have developed cancer after working as a firefighter for long periods, your cancer may be linked to absorption of PFAS chemicals in the firefighting foam you may have used.

 It is not right that you and your family should have to bear the awful physical and financial consequences caused by a chemical that was known by its manufacturers to potentially cause cancer.
 It is in your best interests to contact the Diaz Law Firm in Jackson, Mississippi to discuss your right to file a lawsuit against the manufacturers of PFAS containing foam.

 A successful lawsuit can help to pay all your current and future medical bills, replace any lost earnings due to your illness, as well as pain and suffering compensation and possibly punitive damages.

-Contact the Diaz Law Firm today at 800-459-2222 to discuss your potential case.
+Contact the AFFF lawyers at Diaz Law Firm today at 800-459-2222 to discuss your potential case.
 We represents clients nationwide.
 We will fight for your maximum possible compensation.